ST10466666/IMAD512-Assignment-1/README.md

    Android Studio will automatically intall the dependencies listed in your build.gradle file.

-   If you've addednany new dependencies, make sure to sync Gradle again.
+   If you've added any new dependencies, make sure to sync Gradle again.

    ### 3.Sync Gradle: